sociallearninglab/aayh-lookit/README.md

-# lookit-stimuli for Alexa Embodiment
+# lookit

-A repository for Lookit study materials
+A repository to host stimuli materials for Lookit aayh study